India–Poland relations

-Indo–Polish relations are the bilateral relations between the Republic of Poland and the Republic of India.
-Historically, relations have generally been friendly, characterised by understanding and cooperation on an international front.
+India–Poland relations are the bilateral relations between the Republic of Poland and the Republic of India.
+Diplomatic relations were established on 30 March 1954.
+In August 2024, the two countries elevated their bilateral relationship to a strategic partnership and adopted an Action Plan for its implementation for 2024–2028.

 Indian Prime Minister Narendra Modi and Polish Prime Minister Mateusz Morawiecki at COP26 in Glasgow.

 History

 The Age of Discovery

 During the 16th century Renaissance and the Age of Discovery period in the Crown of the Kingdom of Poland, a small number of Poland's nobility, statesmen, merchants, and writers visited India and fostered the abiding interest of the Polish people in the civilization, philosophy, spiritual traditions, art, and culture of India.

 One of the first diplomatic dignitaries and travellers during this period to make Polish contact with India—then under the expanding rule of the Mughal Empire—was the Polish nobleman and statesman Paweł Palczowski.
 He was a long-serving royal courtier to King Sigismund III Vasa and hailed from a branch of the distinguished senior Silesian noble House of Saszowski.

 Others from this period include Erazm Kretkowski, a Polish diplomatic representative for King Sigismund II Augustus in the Ottoman Empire in 1538 and royal castellan of Brześć Kujawski and Gniezno, and Krzysztof Pawłowski, a Polish seafarer and diarist who provided a description of India preserved in Polish, recorded in a letter dated 1569 to an unknown person.
 Pawłowski, who came to India in 1569, left a rudimentary description of the sea route from Gdańsk via Portugal (Lisbon) to India (Goa) in the form of a comprehensive letter-relation to a friend in Kraków, in which he described the customs of "dark people".

 A consequence of these voyages soon provided Indian echoes in Polish literature.

-As early as 1611, the Polish Catholic priest, translator, and poet, Stanislaw Grochowski (1542-1612), published a book titled Cudowne wiersze z indyjskiego jezyka (Wonderful Verses from the Indian Language).
-It was a translation of the Bhagavad Gita, which had first been translated from Sanskrit into Medieval Latin by the Italian poet and Jesuit missionary Francisco Benci (1542-1594), who had stayed in India and later lectured at the Jesuit college in Pułtusk, Poland, where Stanislaw Grochowski was a professor.
+As early as 1611, the Polish Catholic priest, translator, and poet, Stanisław Grochowski (1542-1612), published a book titled Cudowne wiersze z indyjskiego języka (Wonderful Verses from the Indian Language).
+It was a translation of the Bhagavad Gita, which had first been translated from Sanskrit into Medieval Latin by the Italian poet and Jesuit missionary Francisco Benci (1542-1594), who had stayed in India and later lectured at the Jesuit college in Pułtusk, Poland, where Stanisław Grochowski was a professor.